retnakalakjm-creator/VSAQwen/PROJECT_ARCHITECTURE.md

 The current production path has been verified with `181 / 181` campaign-qualified emissions, zero duplicate emissions, zero campaign mismatches, zero runtime-weight bound violations, zero production score-mutation failures, and no production interaction penalty.

-A provisional interaction study identified `INCREASING_DEMAND + UPTHRUST` as a materially weaker `BUYING_CLIMAX` combination.
-A counterfactual `0.20` penalty improved aggregate historical decision-value metrics but remained below the eligible-market baseline, so the penalty is **analysis-only and not configured in production**.
+The interaction study identified INCREASING_DEMAND + UPTHRUST as a materially weaker BUYING_CLIMAX combination.

+A dedicated UPTHRUST counterfactual study tested hypothetical 0.02–0.10 deductions at the professional supply-score layer.
+The deductions moved net_strength toward zero rather than producing the intended weakening effect.

+Therefore the interaction remains analysis-only: no production interaction penalty and no global UPTHRUST weight change are configured.

 Some additional supply-descriptor blocks remain intentionally disabled until their semantics are frozen.